Traceable Black-box Watermarks for Federated Learning: Introduction

-Protecting the IP of FL-trained models requires mechanisms to verify rightful ownership if a model is unlawfully distributed~\cite{shao2024fedtracker} (i.e., proving that the model originated from the FL system).
+Protecting the IP of FL-trained models requires mechanisms to verify rightful ownership if a model is unlawfully distributed~\citep{shao2024fedtracker} (i.e., proving that the model originated from the FL system).
 To address this, researchers have proposed embedding watermarks into the global model to enable ownership verification.
-Existing approaches primarily fall into two categories: parameter-based~\cite{uchida2017embedding} and backdoor-based~\cite{waffle, adi2018turning} watermarking techniques.
-Parameter-based methods embed signatures (\eg, bit strings) within the model’s parameters as a secret key.
-During verification, the verifier extracts this key and applies a cryptographic function with the corresponding public key to validate the model's ownership.
-However, this process requires white-box access to the model parameters, which is often impractical, particularly when the suspect model is only accessible in a black-box setting (\eg, via an API).
+Existing approaches primarily fall into two categories: parameter-based~\citep{uchida2017embedding} and backdoor-based~\citep{waffle, adi2018turning} watermarking techniques.
+Parameter-based methods embed signatures (e.g., bit strings) within the model’s parameters as a secret key.
+During verification, the verifier extracts this key from the suspect model and applies a cryptographic function with the corresponding public key to validate the model's ownership.
+However, this process requires white-box access to the model parameters, which is often infeasible in practice, particularly when the suspect model is only accessible in a black-box setting (e.g., via an API).
 To overcome this limitation, backdoor-based watermarking leverages backdoor injection techniques to ensure that the model learns a specific trigger.
 A watermarked model outputs predefined responses when presented with inputs containing the trigger.
 Unlike parameter-based methods, this verification process does not require access to the model parameters, making backdoor-based watermarking a more practical solution.